-A rolling-pin and butter!
+"A rolling-pin and butter!
 Oh, my poor son Thomas!" exclaimed Tabitha, wringing her paws.

 "A rolling-pin?" said Ribby.
 "Did we not hear a roly-poly noise in the attic when we were looking into that chest?"

 Ribby and Tabitha rushed upstairs again.
 Sure enough the roly-poly noise was still going on quite distinctly under the attic floor.

 "This is serious, Cousin Tabitha," said Ribby.
 "We must send for John Joiner at once, with a saw."

-Now this is what has been happening to Tom Kitten, and it shows how very unwise it is to go up a chimney in a very old house, and where there are enormous rats.
+Now this is what had been happening to Tom Kitten, and it shows how very unwise it is to go up a chimney in a very old house, where a person does not know his way, and where there are enormous rats.